What is abuse, anyway?

 - Attempting to force your partner to keep quiet about your behavior or drop criminal charges

-You may be thinking, “So if I’m upset and don’t talk to my spouse for an afternoon, or I slip up and call her a name in the heat of an argument, that’s abuse?”
+You may be thinking, “So if I’m upset and don’t talk to my spouse for an afternoon, or I slip up and call him or her a name in the heat of an argument, that’s abuse?”
 While neither of these actions are ever good, they are not necessarily abuse.
 In reality, we all do some of these things sometimes.
 They become abusive when they are repeated frequently.

 I see myself